Easy to Follow Procedures for Descaling Chillers

 - Follow all plant personal protective equipment guidelines as determined by your health & safety team.

-- ScaleBreak formulas have very minimal corrosion rates, however, the application of ScaleBreak may reveal pre-existing under-deposit corrosion (UD).
-This type of corrosion can present itself in the form of pitting, pinholes or similar types of damage.
+- ScaleBreak formulas have very minimal corrosion rates.
+However, the application of ScaleBreak may reveal pre-existing under-deposit corrosion (UD).
+This type of corrosion can present itself in pitting, pinholes, or similar types of damage.

 Please contact Goodway Technologies with any questions.